20 Best UX Portfolio Website Builders for Designers in 2025

 To recap, here's a list of top portfolio builders in 2025 to consider:

-Framer: Best for dynamic interactions; flexibility, and show visual prowess
+Framer: Best for dynamic interactions; flexibility, and animations

-Notion: Easily updated, best for those looking for a multi-purpose tool
+Notion: Best for easily updates and a multi-purpose tool

 My overall recommendation